 Chief Superintendent David Hartley joined the Police Service in 1991 and has spent all his service with South Yorkshire Police.
-He is married with three children – an elder daughter, and then boy and girl twins.

 David joined after spending four years at university, one year of which was a year in industry with British Coal.
 He graduated with a computing and operational research degree.
 When he joined in 1991, David’s first posting was to West Bar Police Station where he spent six years mainly as a uniformed duty group officer policing the streets of the city, first on foot and then by beat car.